-Intrommune Therapeutics is a specialty biopharmaceutical company located in New York, NY, an emerging hub of innovative life science companies.
+Intrommune Therapeutics is a biotechnology company located in New York, NY, an emerging hub of innovative life science companies.

 Intrommune’s team of scientific and pharmaceutical development experts work with researchers at leading academic centers to advance new breakthroughs in order to stop the food allergy epidemic.

 Our goal in developing the oral mucosal immunotherapy (OMIT) platform for food allergies is to find a long-term solution for the 220 million, including 9 million U.S. adults and 6 million U.S. children, who suffer from this life-altering condition.

 Michael Nelson, JD, Chief Executive Officer: Mr. Nelson graduated from Cornell University and received his J.D. from New York University School of Law.
 He has a background in law, finance and management.
 Previously, he was an analyst at Barclays Capital and ING, was an investment banker at Westwood Capital and CIBC World Markets and practiced law at Willkie Farr & Gallagher and Dewey Ballantine.
 Mr. Nelson is currently CFO at Allovate Therapeutics, CFO at at Immunovent Diagnostics, and a senior healthcare advisor to Westwood Capital, LLC.